xtap5jnkx/TroubleTool/readme.md

 ## Extracting Files

-* **Backup** `Game_folder/Package/index`.
-Remember restore the original before installing or creating patches.
 * Extracts specific files (e.g. `CEGUI/datafiles/lua_scripts`, `script`, `stage`, `xml`).
-* Extracted files go into `Game_folder/Data`, and their path the index file is updated to point there.
+* Extracted files go into `Game_folder/Data`, and their path in the index file is updated to point there.
+* Auto index backup before extract.
+	* Index backup is only created if no `../Data/` in packs.
+	* Index restore is only triggered if `../Data/` in packs.
 * **auto-extraction** when install/create patch:
 	* If a mod has no `.py` files, the tool auto-extracts required files.
 	* If `.py` files exist, use auto-extracts text box.
-  * To disable this, clear the auto-extract text box in the Mod Manager.
+	* To disable this, clear the auto-extract text box in the Mod UI.

 ---